 The most basic type of message that MIDI carries is “note on” information.
-That means when a note on message received by a device, that devices triggers a sound inside its library until a “note off” message received.
-Inside this message there are 3 types of information.
+That means when a note on the message received by a device, that devices trigger a sound inside its library until a “note off” message received.
+Inside this message, there are 3 types of information.

 - Channel information.
 Determines who is going to listen to this message.
 (1-16)

 - Pitch information.
 Determines which note will be played.
 (0-127)